 It is also advisable to speak to an attorney as soon as possible.
 You may be eligible to receive compensation for your injuries and it is best to speak to a lawyer right away when the incident is fresh in your mind.

-We want to hear your story, give Sobo & Sobo a call at 1-855-GOT-SOBO for a no-cost review of your case.
+We want to hear your story.
+Give Sobo & Sobo a call at 1-855-GOT-SOBO for a free review of your case.